jorgefranconunes/tea/00README-developers.txt

 Building
 ========

 To compile just run "make" at the working copy root.
+The "Makefile" is a wrapper to calling Ant targets defined in the build.xml file.
-The "Makefile" recognizes the following targets:
+Both make's "Makefile" and Ant's "build.xml" recognize the following targets:

 all - This is the default target.
 It will create the Tea interpreter.
 After a successfull build the development tree also